 This charming suburb sits on a promontory that separates Sydney Harbour from the Pacific Ocean.

-The ferry departs from Circular Quay every 20 minutes and takes approximately 30 minutes.
-It’s a splendid way to reach Manly with picturesque views of the city, Sydney Harbour Bridge, and the Opera House.
+It’s a wonderful way to reach Manly with picturesque views of the city, Sydney Harbour Bridge, and the Opera House.

-6 – KAYAK TO STORE BEACH
+6. KAYAK TO STORE BEACH

 Store Beach is one of our favourite slices of paradise in Sydney.
-It’s a small hidden beach, tucked into the harbour, just a short distance from Manly.
+It’s a small hidden beach tucked into the harbour, just a short distance from Manly.

 Surrounded by national park bushland, this narrow strip of golden sand is only accessible by water.
-As a result, it’s much less crowded than other beaches in the area giving it a remote tropical feel.
+As a result, it’s much less crowded than other beaches in the area, giving it a remote tropical feel.

 The best way to get to Store Beach is via kayak, which can be hired from the Manly Kayak Centre located right next to the ferry terminal in Manly.